-2. Long-term investment:
+3. Long-term investment in implementing partner:

 In fiscal 2012, the Organization purchased 190,119 shares for \$1,065 in Opportunity International Colombia S.A.
 Compañia de Financiamiento, an Implementing Partner.
 This investment is carried at cost as there is no active market for these shares.
+During the year, these shares were sold for \$220.

-3. Partnership with Global Affairs Canada:
+4. Partnership with Global Affairs Canada:

-In 2017, Opportunity International Canada entered into a contribution agreement with Global Affairs Canada ("GAC") for a project entitled Financial Inclusion for Enterprise Development (the "Project") in the amount of \$24,116,757.
+In 2017, Opportunity International Canada entered into a contribution agreement with GAC for a project entitled Financial Inclusion for Enterprise Development (the "Project") in the amount of \$24,116,757.
 The Project aims to increase access to formal financing, create business-to-business linkages and networking opportunities for small to medium enterprises ("SMEs") in Ghana, with a focus on small SMEs, women and vulnerable groups.
 The Project will empower women small entrepreneurs to innovate and grow their businesses, and deliver results on clean economic growth.
 The Project will be implemented over a 5-year period in urban, peri-urban, and rural areas of Ghana.
-GAC will contribute a total of \$19,879,876 to the Project, of which GAC has provided \$5,000,000 in 2017 and \$3,781,545 in the current year.
-It is anticipated GAC will contribute the remaining \$11,098,331 between January 1, 2019 and March 31, 2021.
+GAC will contribute a total of \$19,879,876 to the Project, of which GAC has provided a total of \$8,781,545 through to the end of 2018 and \$3,213,260 in the current year.
+It is anticipated GAC will contribute the remaining \$7,885,071 between January 1, 2020 and March 31, 2021.